ekuusela/post-render-bars/README.md

 ##postHandlebars.js

 Module for triggering functions after Handlebars templates or partials are rendered or added to the document.
+Also defines helpers that utilize watch.js and post rendering functions.

     // assume we have a pre-compiled template called 'content' postHandlebars.registerPostRender('content', function(str) { return str.toUpperCase(); });